I WOKE UP TO FIND MY FLAG GONE—AND A $20 BILL ON MY DOORSTEP

 I sat on the stoop for a long time with that paper in my hands, not even sure what to feel.
 Grateful.
 Humbled.
 Seen.

-But when I finally walked to the corner store to get a replacement flag, the cashier handed me something with the receipt—folded small, no name on it.
+Later that day, I walked to the corner store to get a replacement flag.
+When the cashier handed me the receipt, he also slipped me something folded small—no name on it.